(Sittin' On) The Dock of the Bay: Legacy

 Redding's body of work at the time of his death was immense, including a backlog of archived recordings as well as those created in November and December 1967, just before his death.
 In mid-1968, Stax Records severed its distribution contract with Atlantic Records, which retained the label's back catalog and the rights to the unreleased Otis Redding masters.
 Through its Atco subsidiary (Atco had distributed Otis Redding's releases from Stax's Volt label), Atlantic issued three more albums of new Redding material, one live album, and eight singles between 1968 and 1970.
 Reprise Records issued a live album featuring Redding and Jimi Hendrix at the Monterey Pop Festival.
 Both studio albums and anthologies sold well in America and abroad.
 Redding was especially successful in the United Kingdom, where The Dock of the Bay went to number one, becoming the first posthumous album to reach the top spot there.

 In 1999, BMI named the song as the sixth-most performed song of the twentieth century, with about six million performances.
 Rolling Stone ranked The Dock of the Bay number 161 on its 500 Greatest Albums of All Time, the third of five Redding albums on the list. "(Sittin' On) The Dock of the Bay" was ranked twenty-sixth on Rolling Stones 500 Greatest Songs of All Time, the second-highest of four Redding songs on the list, after "Respect" (in this case the version recorded by Aretha Franklin).

 Jim Morrison made reference to "Dock of the Bay" in the Doors' song "Runnin' Blue", written by Robby Krieger, from their 1969 album The Soft Parade.
 Morrison sings an a capella intro for the song, singing directly about Otis Redding.
 "Poor Otis dead and gone, left me here to sing his song, pretty little girl with a red dress on, poor Otis dead and gone."
 During the verse, the lyrics "Got to find a dock and a bay" are heard more than once, as well as several other references to Redding's song.

 In 2013, Redding's son Otis Redding III performed the song at a ribbon-cutting ceremony for the Brannan Street Wharf on the Embarcadero in San Francisco's South Beach neighborhood.
 The song's lyrics are emblazoned there on a plaque, leading some to believe Redding wrote the song there (especially as the lyrics reference the "Frisco Bay").
 It was actually written ten miles farther north, in Sausalito, as Redding watched "the ships come in" on Richardson Bay.

+Brian May’s lyrics to "My Angels Are Calling" (2026) by Steve Cropper and the Midnight Hour with May and Billy Gibbons, written in memory of Cropper who had died after recording the music, include a reference to this song: "My angels are calling, they’re calling to take me away.
+They’re taking me back to my seat on the dock of the bay."

+Usage

+The song was featured in the films Top Gun, The Witches, and Perfect Days.